Thursday, December 12, 2024

 According to the infamous 2001 "penny episode" of the West Wing TV series (a brief excerpt can be found here), the only vending machines which still accept pennies are toll booths in Illinois.
 The episode further claimed that Illinois politicians were successfully blocking any and all attempts to eliminate the penny from circulation out of respect for the individual pictured thereon (who, incidentally, was born and raised in Kentucky and Indiana--not Illinois).

 Any truth to the West Wing assertions?
 Actually, yes, at least to the one about the toll booths.
-Toll booths in Illinois still accept pennies.
+Toll booths in Illinois at the time were still accepting pennies.
 In fact, in 2001, they were taking in 800,000 of them a DAY.
-Presumably, this rate has probably gone down in light of the fact that many toll transactions are now completed through electronic devices and not paid by cash, but the one-cent pieces are still acceptable as toll payments in Illinois where coin-activated machines are used.
+However, in 2020, the Illinois Tollway eliminated all cash payments--pennies or otherwise.

-Whether or not Illinois representatives are the ones opposed to eliminating the penny, at least currently, is not nearly as well-documented.
-In fact, the highest-ranking politician currently hailing from Illinois, Barack Obama, indicated in 2013 that he would be fine with getting rid of the coin.
+Whether or not Illinois representatives were the ones opposed to eliminating the penny is not nearly as well-documented.
+In fact, the highest-ranking politician alive hailing from Illinois, Barack Obama, indicated in 2013 that he would be fine with getting rid of the coin.

-And remember, even though a penny is virtually worthless, you can still get in deep trouble if you transport more than 500 of them out of the USA.
+Finally, however, remember, even though a penny today is virtually worthless, you can still get in deep trouble if you transport more than 500 of them out of the USA.

 No comments: